Regulators rush P5-B Aklan grid upgrade amid energy risks

-Energy regulators are pressing for the on-time completion of the P5.27-billion Nabas-Caticlan-Boracay Transmission Line Project (NCBTLP) to ensure an uninterrupted domestic power supply amid persistent global energy uncertainties.
+Energy regulators are pressing for the on-time completion of the P5.27-billion Nabas-Caticlan-Boracay Transmission Line Project to ensure an uninterrupted supply of domestic power amid persistent global energy uncertainties.

-The Department of Energy (DOE), together with the Energy Regulatory Commission (ERC), National Transmission Corp.
-(TransCo), and National Grid Corp. of the Philippines (NGCP), conducted a site inspection of the project early this week as oversight tightens ahead of its completion.
+The Department of Energy, along with the Energy Regulatory Commission, National Transmission Corp., and National Grid Corporation of the Philippines, conducted a site inspection of the project early this week as oversight tightens ahead of its completion.

 In a statement on Thursday, Energy Undersecretary Rowena Cristina L. Guevara said regulators will ensure the project’s delivery by August, with completion now at 93 percent.